 1 Introduction

-This guide is focused on frequent implementations of mixed models in R, covering different scenarios common in the agricultural sciences.
+This guide is focused on frequentist implementations of mixed models in R, covering different scenarios common in the agricultural and life sciences.

 This is not intended to be a guide to the theory of mixed models, it is focused on implementations of models only.